ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 - Assist the Coordinator to maintain an up-to-date Chinese version of roadmap and present Chinese version of development progress reports regularly.
 - Assist the Coordinator to prioritize backlog based on community and market needs
-- Help with Chinese translations.
+- Help with Chinese/English translations.

 Core Team Member Introductions
 ==============================